Are you feeling stuck when trying to come up with ideas for your blog?

 - Frequently Asked Questions and Answers (FAQs)

 I love putting these types of articles together.
 Again, like above, these types of articles get you into the mind of your readers.
-It is also good practice to make sure that someone is actually asking the questions frequently or else the article is misleading.
+It is also good practice to make sure that someone is asking the questions frequently, or else the article is misleading.

 - Answering Specific Readers’ Questions

-Our readers are a great source of inspiration.
-A great idea for an article is to simply answer a question that has been asked.
+Our readers are an excellent source of inspiration.
+A great idea for an article is to answer a question that has been asked.
 An example of this is one of the first video blogs I did, 4 Reasons to Use YouTube to Embed Videos and How to Do It.

 - Curate Content